How COVID-19 Has Changed Life in Japan, According to a Long-Term Foreign Resident

 - As a person who goes for runs every week, I thought "there's no way running with a mask on will be a thing."
-But I've seen people running with handkerchiefs and bandanas wrapped around their faces.
+But I've seen people running with handkerchiefs and bandanas, even special cooling masks, wrapped around their faces, as they do their solo marathons.
 We don't want to cause other people problems.

 When everyone goes back to running without any kind of mask, that's when we'll know the COVID-19 outbreak is coming to a close.

 - It's just one case out of many, but seeing Starbucks closed really struck me far more than other closed shops.
 Just recently they announced that they'd finally be back open for business, with limited opening hours.